makezurich/makezurich-hardware-intro/README.md

 # #MakeZurich hardware intro
 Hello, this is some of the hardware available at the [MakeZurich.ch](http://makezurich.ch/) hackdays.
+Found a bug?
+[Create an issue](issues).

 ## Arduino Nano BLE Sense